iuscommunity/sphinx_iuscommunity/_rst/IUSClientUsageGuide.rst

 stock packages to IUS packageXY style packages.

-If for some reason these processes and the yum-plugin-replace do not work correctly, you can also try upgrading the old way.
+If for some reason these processes and the yum-plugin-replace do not work correctly, you can also try :ref:`UpgradingTheOldWay`.

 Using 'php' as an example, we are going to show how to upgrade from stock RHEL packages to the IUS counterparts::